 - Please note that ADI will only allow established nonprofit, or charitable programs, to apply for accreditation or membership

 - There are many additional resources available that offer perfectly ethical and exceptional Service Dogs to you or someone who needs one.

 There are many private organizations or businesses who also offer trained Service Dogs.
 Or, they may help you to train your own.

 Just be careful and know that the dog training industry is quite under-regulated at this time.

+So, it’s important to do your homework.
+Be sure to research their experience and and qualifications.
 There are several organizations that all offer memberships to professionals.
 This ensures high standards and codes of ethics are followed.